coto/coto.github.io/resume.md

 - Lead Security and Software projects.

 #### » Software Engineer (2010 - 2011)

 - Created a User Generated Content systems (Node.js, Sencha Touch and MongoDB)

 #### » Risk Analyst Engineer (2009 - 2010)

 - Build Operational risk control applications.
 SQL Stored Procedures.

 #### » Software Engineer Mobile Platforms (2008 - 2009)

 - Build a JavaScript framework[^framework] for mobile applications development.
 - Build OTP (authentication system) Application for a Chilean Bank.

 #### » Front End Developer (2001 - 2007)

-- Bank website www.santander.cl
+- Made the front end site for an important multinational Bank.

 <hr>

 ### Non-profit Activities

 #### » Software Developer Conference (www.startechconf.com) (2011, 2013 and 2015)

 - Creator and Co-Organizer of StarTechConf, a Software Developer Conference with around a thousand attendees in its 3 editions (2011, 2013 and 2015), interesting speakers from companies like Github, Google, Apple, Microsoft, among others.
 Non-profit project that provided me expirience managing budgets, timelines and team organization.
 - After 2015 edition, I quit the organization, transfered the rights to third parties, and it was renamed to www.starsconf.com.

 [^framework]: At that time, JavaScript frameworks like Sencha, jQuery, Angular, React and others did not exist.